EU state of tech and tech legislation

 There is also a severe challenge around chips.
 There is a supply shortage in the context of geopolitical tensions between China, the US, and the EU.
 Also, the environmental costs of running large AI models are significant.

-Two revenue models may emerge in the AI industry.
-Each with their own take on the cost aspects highlighted above.
+Two revenue models may emerge in the AI industry, each with its own take on the cost aspects highlighted above.
 The first is the ‘foundation model as a platform’ (OpenAI, Microsoft, Google), which demands increasing generality and functionality of foundation models.

 The second is the ‘bespoke model’ (IBM), which focuses on developing specific models for corporate clients.